 - There is a lack of awareness of available volunteering, employment and training opportunities in the Township, as well as any advocacy and promotion activities in this area.
-This may indicate a need for better communication of information and more extensive or targeted outreach. - There is a limited range of job opportunities available for older residents.
+This may indicate a need for better communication of information and more extensive or targeted outreach. - There is a limited range of job opportunities available that are suitable for older residents.